-Water is a precious resource and its scarcity has already influenced the quality of our lives.
-Water regulations are critical to enforce the preservation of our environment and water resources so we have safe water to drink and clean water to use as the supply for drinking water and irrigation.
+Regulation of water contaminants are critical to enforce the preservation of our environment and water resources so we have safe water to drink and clean water to use as the supply for drinking water and irrigation.
+With widespread industrial pollution, our water quality has been jeopardized and the U.S. EPA constantly reviews current regulated drinking water contaminants and evaluates unregulated contaminants in drinking water for their occurrence and frequency levels.
+It is expected that water regulations will become stricter down the road.
 On this page, we provide solutions to comply with water regulations set in the U.S. and Europe.

 The EU Water Framework Directive (WFD) was introduced in August 2013 amending the EU directives 2000/60/EC and 2008/105/EC.
 It is a directive which: